Aung San Suu Kyi

 With Suu Kyi having won reelection as leader of her party in 2013, the country again held parliamentary elections on November 8, 2015, in what was viewed as the most open voting process in decades.
 Less than a week later, on November 13, the NLD was officially able to declare a landslide victory, having won 378 seats in a 664-seat parliament.

 In early March 2016, the party selected the country's new president, Htin Kyaw, who had been a longtime adviser to Suu Kyi.
 He was sworn in at the end of the month.
-Because of Suu Kyi's marriage to a British national, she remains constitutionally barred from the presidency.
-However, in April 2016 the position of state counsellor was created to allow her a greater role in the country's affairs.
+Although Suu Kyi remained constitutionally barred from the presidency, in April 2016 the position of state counsellor was created to allow her a greater role in the country's affairs.
 Suu Kyi has publicly stated her intention to rule "above the president" until changes to the constitution can be addressed.

 Awards and Recognition